Thinker profile

 Research Associate, Future of Humanity Institute (Oxford, 2012–2024).
 Advisor to Open Philanthropy.
 Former Research Fellow, Machine Intelligence Research Institute.
 Former Director of Careers Research at 80,000 Hours.

-Carl Shulman is one of the most influential behind-the-scenes thinkers in AI safety and existential risk.
-He has spent more time than almost anyone modelling the dynamics of a transition to a world where AI systems do most or all of the work — the intelligence explosion, the economic implications, the geopolitical consequences, and the alignment challenges.
-He consults for Open Philanthropy and administers a $5M discretionary fund held by the Centre for Effective Altruism.
-His original concepts include iterated embryo selection, donor lotteries, and hedonium.
-He has published on AI risk, decision theory, whole brain emulation, and the moral status of digital minds, frequently in collaboration with Nick Bostrom and other Oxford researchers.
-While keeping a notably low public profile, he is widely regarded within the AI safety community as one of the most rigorous and broadly knowledgeable thinkers working on these problems.
+Carl Shulman is an AI safety and existential-risk researcher whose public interviews and writing describe possible AGI-transition dynamics.
+His work covers the intelligence explosion, economic implications, geopolitical consequences, and alignment challenges.
+Public profile material describes him as an Open Philanthropy consultant and administrator of a reported $5M discretionary fund held by the Centre for Effective Altruism.
+His public writing discusses ideas including iterated embryo selection, donor lotteries, and hedonium.
+He has published on AI risk, decision theory, whole brain emulation, and the moral status of digital minds, including collaborations with Nick Bostrom and other Oxford researchers.
+While keeping a comparatively low public profile, his interviews and writing offer detailed arguments about AGI-transition dynamics.

 Podcast Appearances